Optimal selection of the starting lineup for a football team: Introduction

 Our method is developed through a two-stage process.
-In the first stage, we arrive at a modified multinomial logistic regression (MLR) model that predicts the probability of win, draw and loss for a reference football team based on evaluated skills and performances of various types for the players selected in the reference team as well as the opposition from historical data.
-We note that while the logistic regression is a well-known statistical routine, it continues to be modified for various research application.
-One of the latest examples is the paper by \cite{Dumitrescu} who proposed a modified logistic regression model, incorporating nonlinear effects, to analyze the credit risk. \cite{Sohn} included random effects in a similar model for default prediction of technology credit guarantee fund.
-In the present context though, such extensions to MLR are infeasible because of a very large number of potential regressors.
-To circumvent that issue, we combine the techniques of Least Absolute Shrinkage and Selection Operator (LASSO, proposed by \cite{tibshirani1996regression}) and the MLR to develop an appropriate statistical framework.
+First, we arrive at a modified multinomial logistic regression (MLR) model that predicts the probability of win, draw and loss for a reference football team based on various skills and historical performances of the players, from both the reference team and the opposition.
+Standard extensions to MLR are infeasible in the present context because of a large number of potential regressors.
+To circumvent this, we combine the techniques of Least Absolute Shrinkage and Selection Operator (LASSO, proposed by \cite{tibshirani1996regression}) and the MLR to develop an appropriate statistical framework.
 Our prescribed modification to a standard MLR model enforces the choice of certain attributes that make potential difference to every selection or non-selection of players.
-In the application, we see that the method is able to identify interesting cases of a few individual players as well as some pairs of players whose inclusion in their teams' starting elevens affect the outcome probabilities significantly.

-Then, in the second stage of our algorithm, we adopt a heuristic from the principles of discrete optimization, where we follow a greedy random adaptive search procedure (GRASP) type algorithm, with an aim to select the players in the reference team that maximizes the probability of win against the specific opponent.
-Since the composition of the opponent is not known to the reference team, we assume that the opponent would select its best skilled players for the respective formation.
-GRASP was introduced by \cite{FEO1989} for set-covering problems, while \cite{Resende} reviewed various advancements and applications of GRASP-type metaheuristic algorithms.
+By doing this, the method is able to identify interesting cases of a few individual players as well as some pairs of players whose inclusion in their teams' starting elevens affect the outcome probabilities significantly.
+In the second stage of our algorithm, we adopt a heuristic from the principles of discrete optimisation, where we follow a greedy random adaptive search procedure (GRASP) type algorithm (\cite{FEO1989}), with an aim to select the players in the reference team that maximise the probability of win against the specific opponent.
+Since the composition of the opponent is unknown to the reference team, we assume that they would select the most-skilled players for the respective formation.